Key takeaways from Trump’s speech at the 2025 Davos World Economic Forum

 The Republican’s speech came a mere three days after he was inaugurated in Washington, DC, and his remarks echoed many of the points he raised in his inaugural address, once again promising to bring a “golden age” to the US.

-He also repeated his usual list of grievances, including against his predecessor, former President Joe Biden, and members of Biden’s administration.
+He also repeated his usual list of grievances, including against his predecessor, former President Joe Biden, and members of the previous administration.

 “They’ve allowed other nations to take advantage of the US.
 We can’t allow that to happen any more,” Trump said.

-Here are five key takeaways from Trump’s speech:
+Here are five key takeaways from Trump’s speech.

 Trump uses carrot-and-stick approach